 Popspoken: How did you get into your current line of work?

 Stephanie: Previously I spent four years working for and international events and marketing agency, planning luxury events and fashion weeks around the region.
 Four years ago I had an awakening and realised that fashion was one of the most polluting and socially corrupt industries.
 I realised was part of the problem and wanted to be part of the solution.
-As a newbie to the world of sustainability, I realised a few things.
+As a newbie to the world of sustainability, I came to understand a few things.

 Firstly, the events and experiences at the time were too businessy, hippie or preachy.
 And secondly that people were curious to discover better brands (both from an ethical and sustainable standpoint) but they didn’t know where to go or who to support.
 So, I took my skill set of running large scale events and decided to do a Conscious Festival to bring change-makers together who were using business as a force for good – but make it accessible, mainstream and sexy.
 That is how Green Is The New Black (GITNB) got started and since then we’ve developed a publishing arm which creates guides and content around living more consciously and a green steps program where we work with hotels, restaurants and large scale events to greener their operations.